NotNotWrongUsually/OutConsolePicture/README.md

 SYNTAX
-    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]
+    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParam eters>]

-    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]
+    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>
+    ]

-    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]
+    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<Common Parameters>]

 DESCRIPTION
     Out-ConsolePicture will take an image file and convert it to a text string.
-Colors will be "encoded" using ANSI escape strings.
+Colors will be "encoded" usin g ANSI escape strings.
 The final result will be output in the shell.
-By default images will be reformatted to the size of the current shell, though this behaviour can be suppressed with the -DoNotResize switch.
+By default images will be reformatte d to the size of the current shell, though this behaviour can be suppressed with the -DoNotResize switch.
      ISE users, take note: ISE does not report a window width, and scaling fails as a result.
-I don't think there is anything I can do about that, so either use the -DoNotResize switch, or don't use ISE.
+I don't think t here is anything I can do about that, so either use the -DoNotResize switch, or don't use ISE.

-PARAMETERS
-    -Path <String[]>
-        One or more paths to the image(s) to be rendered to the console.

-        Required?                    true
-        Position?
-1
-        Default value
-        Accept pipeline input?       false
-        Accept wildcard characters?  false

-    -Url <Uri[]>
-        One or more Urls for the image(s) to be rendered to the console.

-        Required?                    true
-        Position?                    named
-        Default value
-        Accept pipeline input?       false
-        Accept wildcard characters?  false

-    -InputObject <Bitmap[]>
-        A Bitmap object that will be rendered to the console.

-        Required?                    true
-        Position?                    named
-        Default value
-        Accept pipeline input?       true (ByValue)
-        Accept wildcard characters?  false

-PS D:\scripting\NotNotWrongUsually> get-help Out-ConsolePicture

-NAME
-    Out-ConsolePicture

-SYNOPSIS
-    Renders an image to the console

-SYNTAX
-    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-DESCRIPTION
-    Out-ConsolePicture will take an image file and convert it to a text string.
-Colors will be "encoded" using ANSI escape strings.
-The final result will b e output in the shell.
-By default images will be reformatted to the size of the current shell, though this behaviour can be suppressed with the -DoNotR esize switch.
-ISE users, take note: ISE does not report a window width, and scaling fails as a result.
-I don't think there is anything I can do about t hat, so either use the -DoNotResize switch, or don't use ISE.

-RELATED LINKS

-REMARKS
-    To see the examples, type: "get-help Out-ConsolePicture -examples".
-    For more information, type: "get-help Out-ConsolePicture -detailed".
-    For technical information, type: "get-help Out-ConsolePicture -full".

-PS D:\scripting\NotNotWrongUsually> get-help Out-ConsolePicture -full

-NAME
-    Out-ConsolePicture

-SYNOPSIS
-    Renders an image to the console

-SYNTAX
-    Out-ConsolePicture [-Path] <String[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-    Out-ConsolePicture -Url <Uri[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-    Out-ConsolePicture -InputObject <Bitmap[]> [-Width <Int32>] [-DoNotResize] [-NoAspectCorrection] [<CommonParameters>]

-DESCRIPTION
-    Out-ConsolePicture will take an image file and convert it to a text string.
-Colors will be "encoded" using ANSI escape strings.
-The final result will b e output in the shell.
-By default images will be reformatted to the size of the current shell, though this behaviour can be suppressed with the -DoNotR esize switch.
-ISE users, take note: ISE does not report a window width, and scaling fails as a result.
-I don't think there is anything I can do about t hat, so either use the -DoNotResize switch, or don't use ISE.

 PARAMETERS